superczar/home-assistant/README.md

 My plan was to wire the PZEM004T in the same way but realized that the readings were off because the PZEM004T power factor calculation would be off due to the phase difference .

 Now I have ordered 2 more pairs to have 3 separate sensor reading for each phase that can be combined later on in Grafana
+Edit: This is done now.
+Readings are very precise , the kWH aggregation (using the Riemann Integral function on HA ) is within +/- 0.5%  of the utility meter readings

 ## Remote Control